If you're looking for a Iowa online theft class, it's important to know your Iowa theft laws. This can help you understand more about your offense.

 A person commits theft when the person does any of the following:

-Takes, destroys, conceals or disposes of property in which someone else has a security interest, with intent to defraud the secured party.
+Takes, destroys, conceals, or disposes of property that someone else has a security interest in, with the intent to defraud the secured party.

-b.
-Lawfully obtains the temporary use of video rental property and fails to return the video rental property by the agreed time with the intent to deprive the owner of the use and possession of the video rental property without the consent of the owner.
-The aggregate value of the video rental property involved shall be the original retail value of the video rental property.
+Obtains temporary use of video rental property without consent or fails to return video rental property by the agreed time with the intent to deprive the owner of its use.

 You might also be interested in Iowa Theft and Shoplifting Classes.